ryu-iku/RepData_PeerAssessment1/PA1_template.md

 ### Differences in activity patterns between weekdays and weekends

-1. Create a new factor variable in the dataset with two levels â€? â€œweekdayâ€? and â€œweekendâ€? indicating whether a given date is a weekday or weekend day.
+1. Create a new factor variable in the dataset with two levels "weekday" and "weekend"? indicating whether a given date is a weekday or weekend day.

 ```r
 activity3 <-